 I also participate in weekly company meetings covering various topics like sales and marketing, customer success, and overall company management.
 This all helps align our goals as a company and understand what role we each play in achieving the objectives.

-Lots of great insights into life as a UI designer there, thank you Kylie!
+Lots of great insights into life as a designer there, thank you Kylie!
 What would you say is the most rewarding part of a career in design?

 Seeing your designs go live!
 We’re going to be releasing a new version of the platform soon that we’ve been working on for nine months!